ubccr/ccrdocs/pages/portals/ood.md

   - Loading modules when VSCode starts does not work the same way as described above for the Jupyter Lab/Notebook app.
 You will need to load the software modules in a VSCode terminal after the application has started.
 Despite doing this, not all software modules will work correctly in the VSCode terminal.
   - VSCode can't detect the CCR software repository and load Python and its dependencies.
 When choosing an interpreter, the default Python installation will be the system Python and should NOT be used.
 Instead, you must use a properly configured [virtual environment](../howto/python.md#virtual-environments).
-  - If creating a virtual environment in VSCode, use the terminal and [these instructions](../howto/python.md#virtual-environments), NOT the Python extension and its options for creating virtual environments.
+  - If creating a virtual environment in VSCode, use the terminal and follow [CCR's virtual environment documentation](../howto/python.md#virtual-environments), NOT the Python extension and its options for creating virtual environments.
   - Sometimes installing extensions works and sometimes it doesn't.
 CCR users have the permission to install extensions in their home directories but CCR support can't guarantee the installation will work, nor can we dedicate time to troubleshooting those issues.
 If you're using a Python extension, make sure you pay attention to the first two items in this list
   - Port forwarding is not permitted to CCR's login nodes; therefore, you will not be able to use VSCode on your device and connect to CCR's login or compute nodes.